shaloo/docs.arcana/docs/migration/main-auth-v1.0.5-migration.md

 ## New Release: What has Changed?

-There are **no usage changes** in the latest release in the previous functionality.
+The latest SDK release has **no usage changes** in the former features.
 New features have been added that allow user onboarding via Steam and Firebase.

 ## How to Migrate to v1.0.5?